canonical/airbyte-k8s-operator/README.md

 ### Deploying Minio

+Airbyte uses Minio for storing state and relevant logs.
 The Airbyte and Minio operators can be deployed and connected to each other using the Juju command line as follows:

 ```bash
 juju deploy minio --channel edge